bitnami/charts/bitnami/wordpress/README.md

 MariaDB dependency version was bumped to a new major version that introduces several incompatilibites.
 Therefore, backwards compatibility is not guaranteed unless an external database is used.
 Check [MariaDB Upgrading Notes](https://github.com/bitnami/charts/tree/master/bitnami/mariadb#to-800) for more information.

-To upgrade to `10.0.0`, you have two alternatives:
+To upgrade to `10.0.0`, there are two alternatives:

+> Warning: please create a backup of your database before running any of these actions.
+The steps below would be only valid if your application (e.g. any plugins or custom code) is compatible with MariaDB 10.5.

 - Install a new WordPress chart, and migrate your WordPress site using backup/restore tools such as [VaultPress](https://vaultpress.com/) or [All-in-One WP Migration](https://wordpress.org/plugins/all-in-one-wp-migration/).
 - Reuse the PVC used to hold the MariaDB data on your previous release.
 To do so, follow the instructions below (the following example assumes that the release name is `wordpress`):